 The first attempt is thwarted by low continuous cloud over the target area.
 Sgt Austin flies to the the target area via Orfordness, and crosses the enemy coast at Veurnes, between Dunkirk and Nieuwport.
 A 25-minute square search of the target area does not reveal a gap in the low cloud cover, so they are forced to abandon and return to Newmarket.

-P/O AGW Livingstone (W/Op) joins Sgt Austin’s crew for his first SD operation.
+P/O AGW Livingstone (W/Op) joins Sgt Austin’s crew for his first Special Duties sortie.
+He has already completed a bomber tour with 115 Squadron.

 The first attempt to drop a replacement W/t set to the FELIX intelligence circuit had been made on 12 July by Sgt Austin.
 The target has been changed to the Plateau les Trembleaux, about three miles north of the earlier target, just north of Montigny-sur-Loing.
 This is the clearing where Philip Schneidau had been parachuted in March, though on that occasion he had been carried by the wind, missed the clearing, and landed half-way up a tree in the dense woods to the west.